byronwong/JS-consolidate/08-Scope-Closures.md

       // This is the number we're on... var num = nums[i];

-      // We're creating a DOM element for the number var elem = document.createElement('div');
+      // We're creating a DOM element for the each number var elem = document.createElement('div');
       elem.textContent = num;